-Although voicedown capability is a valuable part of remote video monitoring, it is not a mandatory service.
-Clients should be able to choose how the monitoring center responds to a triggered event; for example, the client may ask for a notification with a video clip attached so that the facility can decide on its own action.
-When explaining how remote video monitoring works in NYC campuses, a security integrator should present the client with multiple response options.
+Although the voice-down option is a valuable aspect of remote video monitoring, it is in no way mandatory.
+A client should be able to choose how the monitoring center will respond to a triggered event.
+For example, clients may ask for a notification with a video clip attached so their staff can decide which course of action to take.
+Every site is different, so it’s important that security integrators offering remote video monitoring in New York present prospective clients with multiple response options.

-Another service component of remote video monitoring is the remote security patrols around the property.
-These can happen at 30-minute intervals, 60-minute intervals, or during other scheduled times of day or night.
-One common application for remote surveillance patrols is public events; however, the service may be useful in a variety of scenarios.
+Another component of remote video monitoring is a modern way of patrolling your premises.
+With remote patrol, a facility’s sensitive areas will have additional oversight at 30-minute intervals, 60-minute intervals, or during other scheduled times of the day or night.
+One common application for remote surveillance patrols is public events, but the service may be useful in a variety of scenarios.

-To learn more about remote video monitoring in NYC facilities, contact POM Technologies.
+To learn more about remote video monitoring in New York and New Jersey, contact POM Technologies

 Peace Of Mind Technologies has delivered site-specific, cost-effective security solutions to facilities throughout the greater New York Metro area since 2002.
-We aren’t your average security company, and we offer remote video monitoring throughout NYC.
-Contact us at (212) 688-2767 or firstname.lastname@example.org to request a free security analysis, or reach out via the contact form below.
+We pride ourselves on our level of service, and we offer remote video monitoring throughout New York and New Jersey.
+Contact us at (212) 688-2767 or firstname.lastname@example.org to request a free security analysis, or reach out here.